dainst/idai-field/README.md

 gulp server
 ```

-After that you should be able to access the frontend under [http://localhost:1235/](http://localhost:1235/).
+This should open the app in a separate window.

-Any changes made to HTML, SCSS or JS files should automatically trigger a browser reload.
+Any changes made to HTML, SCSS or JS files should automatically trigger a reload.

 ## Deployment